 How it works

-- The modules, options, and extensions that EasyApache 4 installs for Apache.
+- The modules, options, and extensions that EasyApache builds by default for your version of Apache.

 EasyApache builds each

 - Any custom templates in the subdirectories that are within the